BDBC-KG-NLP/SIGKDD2023_Latent_Outlier_Softening/README.md

 ![image-20230530143336617](./figure/dataset.png)

 We provide the processed data as well as the raw data for these three datasets.
-The datasets can be downloaded from the Baidu Cloud.
+The datasets can be downloaded from the [Baidu Cloud](https://pan.baidu.com/s/14m3urzM4PyNhWdK8fnYB5Q), access code is a53b.

+.
 You just need to download datasets and then put them in the corresponding directories.
 You can also try to use back translation to augment the data to get better performance.

 ## Training and Evaluation